End-to-End IIoT Integration for LPBF 3D Printing

 A major hurdle in Industrial Additive Manufacturing is the lack of real-time feedback during the fabrication process.
 Because complex metal parts take long periods to construct using Laser Powder Bed Fusion (LPBF), hidden flaws or excessive residual stresses can result in unusable parts and wasted machine life.

-To achieve real-time telemetry, I engineered a custom sensor instrumentation system directly onto a commercial EOS M 290 3D printer.
+To improve the sustainability of LPBF printing, early detection of layering faults is essential.
+I engineered a custom sensor instrumentation system directly onto a commercial EOS M 290 3D printer, utilizing a non-intrusive approach that avoided permanently modifying the machine chassis.

-With the hardware safely routing data, I integrated an M5Stack FIRE Industrial IoT device using C++ firmware developed in the Platform.io IDE.
+With the hardware safely routing data, I integrated an M5Stack FIRE Industrial IoT device to remotely monitor the EOS M 290's machine state, ensuring continuous tracking of print progress without requiring an operator's physical presence.

 Phase 3: The Data Pipeline